-General conventions
+General Conventions

 All fields are technically optional in ProtoBuf 3, but some fields may be required in each message type in order for the message to be semantically valid.
 In the following specifications for the messages, fields are annotated as semantically required or semantically optional.
 Also, the specification notes when field in the protobuf oneof construct are required or mutually exclusive.

-Furthermore, one cannot determine whether an optional value has been set or not if it is just a value, as opposed to a message.
-That is not true for fields that are messages, where the absence of the field truly indicates that the value is absent, not just a default or unset value.
-The message OptionalString, for example, is used in this API to indicate whether a character string value is truly present.
+Furthermore, one cannot determine whether an optional value has been set if it is just a value, as opposed to a message.
+That is not true for fields that are messages, where the absence of the field truly indicates the value is absent and is not just a default or unset value.
+The message OptionalString, for example, is used in the API to indicate whether a character string value is truly present.
 Thus RequestModelsMeta has a model_id field that indicates whether the request is for all models, when the field has not been set, or for a specific one, when the field has been set.

 Throughout this specification, the following types are used for identifiers: * var_id is int32 * model_id is string * record_id is int64

-This specification conforms to Protocol Buffers version 3.
+This specification conforms to Protocol Buffers Version 3.

 Messages